2007 Georgia helicopter incident: United Nations

 A quadripartite Joint Fact-Finding Group (JFFG) was convened to investigate the incident.
 The JFFG, headed by the UN Observer Mission in Georgia, also involved representatives of Russian peacekeepers, and both the Georgian and Abkhaz sides.
 The interim report was released on 2 April 2007, followed by a supplementary report on 13 June.
 The report was inconclusive, but it confirmed that "helicopters used multiple approaches from the north" to reach the upper Kodori Gorge.
 It also ruled out the possibility of Georgia's involvement in the incident.

 Aftermath

 Georgia accused Russia of a similar incident in August 2007 when a missile was allegedly fired upon Georgian soil, which was denied by Russia.
 Georgia pressed the UN Security Council to look into both the helicopter and the missile incident.

 On 22 August 2007, a plane downing incident took place that involved the downing by Georgia's anti-aircraft system, of a military plane that violated Georgia's air space.
-Abkhazia's break-away government stated that a plane was crashed by itself, and rejected that it was shot down.
+Abkhazia's break-away government stated that a plane crashed, and rejected the claim that it was shot down.